tom-barone/discontent/docs/architecture.md

 | Get users by number of votes                 | To do analyses on possible abuse, best voters... |
 | Get list of vote timestamps for a given user | To check they aren't abusing the system          |

-Future versions of ContentBlock might want to support:
+Future versions of Discontent might want to support:

 | Version 2 Access Patterns               | Description                            |
 | --------------------------------------- | -------------------------------------- |